List of EastEnders characters introduced in 2012: Dennis Rickman Jnr

-Having believed that she was infertile, Sharon discovers that she is pregnant on Christmas Day 2005.
-Dennis is stabbed and killed in the early hours of New Year's Day 2006 and Sharon moves to Florida, where she gives birth to Dennis Jr. In 2014, Sharon is attacked in her bar.

-In November 2021, a baby is left on Sharon's doorstep and after several weeks, the baby's mother Jada Lennox (Kelsey Calladine-Smith) reveals that she had a one-night stand with Dennis while he was associated with drug dealing prior to his death, and that he is baby Alyssa's father, becoming a father at 13.

-Reception

-Kate White of Inside Soap said that she thinks Dennis' nickname "Denny" is, "the single most annoying thing in soap.
+Kate White of Inside Soap opined that Dennis' nickname "Denny" is "the single most annoying thing in soap.
 If we hear Sharon shout it once more, we'll go mad!"
 After Landau's first appearance as Dennis, viewers reacted on social media website Twitter, saying that the "new Denny" looked nothing like the "old Denny".
 In August 2017, Landau was longlisted for Best Young Actor at the Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.

 Pete

 Pete, played by Jason Riddington, appears on 4 September.
 He is first seen in the local nightclub R&R, where he flirts with Tanya Cross (Jo Joyner), Shirley Carter (Linda Henry) and Sharon Rickman (Letitia Dean).
 Shirley calls him desperate, and he tells her he has just been released from prison.
 Shirley then gets drunk with him, but when he grabs club manager Sharon's buttock, she tells him to leave.
 Pete then meets Shirley's ex-partner Phil Mitchell (Steve McFadden), and leaves with Shirley.
 He buys chips for her but when she says goodbye, he grabs her, so she kicks him.
 He grabs her by the face, so Phil punches him.
 Inside Soap called Pete "a dodgy guy".
 All About Soap called him "a creepy man", a "slimy stranger" and a "sleazy stalker".